 -

-Pay attention to piecewise functions: When dealing with piecewise linear functions, carefully examine each piece and its corresponding interval.
-Ensure that there are no gaps or overlaps in the domain and that each piece is defined for its specified interval.
+Pay attention to piecewise functions: When dealing with piecewise linear functions, carefully examine each piece and its corresponding interval. confirm that there are no gaps or overlaps in the domain and that each piece is defined for its specified interval.
 If one piece of the function is f(x) = 1/x for x > 0, then even though other pieces might be linear, the entire function has a domain restriction because of that one piece.

 -